 3.3.4.1 Communicate with the ZIS

+SIF HTTPS

 Support for SIF HTTPS is REQUIRED of all agents.
 An agent MUST be able to communicate with the ZIS using SIF HTTPS, but it may attempt to communicate with the ZIS using any communication protocol defined in this or other specifications.
 SIF HTTP is the other communication protocol defined in this specification at this time.
 Support for any communication protocol other than SIF HTTPS is implementation-dependent.
 If connection attempts in protocols other than SIF HTTPS fail, a connection over SIF HTTPS should be made in order for communication to proceed.
 Given the sensitive nature of much of the data within the zone, it is RECOMMENDED that all communication occur over SIF HTTPS or similarly secure communication protocols.

+ZIF – Agent Registration

 Given a communication channel between agent and ZIS, an agent is REQUIRED to register with the ZIS if it is not already registered or if it wishes to change or retransmit its registration settings.
 The SIF_Register message provides the ZIS information regarding agent capabilities and requirements, and allows the ZIS to contact the agent in the future if the agent is capable of accepting ZIS-initiated communications (a Push-Mode Agent).

 An agent MAY also indicate its support for various data objects and associated messages using one or more of the SIF_Provision, SIF_Provide and SIF_Subscribe messages.